Reference

 MEDIUM

 The file shows a lossy encoding profile but at higher bitrate - typically 256-320 kbps MP3 in a lossless container.
 Quality degradation exists but is less severe than a FAKE file.
+In v1.4, files with a cutoff in the 19 to 20 kHz range on lossless containers also use high-band density analysis before the verdict is finalized.
 Spectro includes a bitrate estimate and cutoff readout to help decide whether to replace the track.

 Detection method

 Spectro analyzes the frequency spectrum of each audio file using Fast Fourier Transform (FFT).
-It identifies the spectral cutoff - the frequency above which energy drops to noise floor - and compares it against the expected Nyquist limit for the file's sample rate.
+Verdict Engine v1.4 identifies the spectral cutoff — the frequency above which energy drops to the noise floor — and compares it against the expected Nyquist limit for the file's sample rate.
 A hard cutoff below the Nyquist limit is the primary indicator of lossy transcoding.

 The detection approach is grounded in peer-reviewed research: D'Alessandro and Shi, MP3 Bit Rate Quality Detection through Frequency Spectrum Analysis, ACM Multimedia and Security Workshop, 2009.
 The study achieved 99% accuracy on transcoding detection across 2,512 songs.
 The only documented ambiguous case is 256 kbps CBR vs. high-quality VBR MP3 encoding - both produce similar spectral profiles near 19-20 kHz.
 Spectro flags this case explicitly in the diagnosis panel.